Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: S --translation discreteness

-Nevertheless, many examples of HHGs are not hierarchically acylindrical.
-Indeed, Example~\ref{exmp:modified_abelian} shows that even $\Z^2$ admits uncountably many HHG structures that are not hierarchically acylindrical---the following discussion is concerned with more usual structures.
-Examples are provided by irreducible lattices in products of trees, as constructed in \cite{burgermozes:lattices,wise:complete,HughesHHs2022}; see \cite{durhamhagensisto:correction}.
-In these examples, though, every $\mathcal CU$ is a tree, so loxodromic elements have combinatorial geodesic axes and hence the lattices are $\s$--translation discrete.
+Many examples of HHGs are not hierarchically acylindrical (even many structures on $\Z^2$; see Example~\ref{exmp:modified_abelian}), but they may still be $\s$--translation discrete.
+For example, if $G$ is an irreducible lattice in a product of trees, as constructed in \cite{burgermozes:lattices,wise:complete,hughes:lattices}, then the standard structure is not hierarchically acylindrical \cite{durhamhagensisto:correction}, but every $\mathcal CU$ is a tree, so loxodromic elements have combinatorial geodesic axes, so $G$ is $\s$--translation discrete.
 Mapping class groups also provide examples, as we now clarify.